 Seagrass restoration pioneer Geoff Bastyan was named the twelfth winner of the prestigious GSDC Medal at a gala dinner in Albany on Friday 27 May 2016.

 The GSDC Medal is a prestigious biennial award that celebrates innovation and leadership in the management of natural resources.

-Mr Bastyan received a sterling silver medal and a $12,000 grant to further his work.
-The community will have the opportunity to learn more about Mr Bastyan’s work at the GSDC Medal Field Day to be held in 2017.
+With the award of the GSDC Medal, Mr Bastyan received a sterling silver medal and a $12,000 grant to further his work.
+The community will have the opportunity to learn more about Mr Bastyan’s work at the GSDC Medal Field Day to be held in October 2017.